 Plated through holes are the holes in a printed circuit board (PCB) with copper coated walls.
 These holes allow electricity to be carried from one side of the circuit board through the copper in the hole to the other side of the board.
-On any printed circuit board of two or more circuitry layers, plated through holes form the electrical interconnection between the different layers.
+For any printed circuit board design of two or more circuitry layers, plated through holes form the electrical interconnection between the different layers.

 To make a plated through hole during the PCB fabrication process, the fabricator drills holes through the circuit board laminate and the foil which is present on either side.
 The walls of the hole are then electroplated so that it will conduct the signal from one layer to the others.

 To prepare the circuit board for electroplating, the fabricator must make the circuit board conductive from top to bottom by means of a chemically bonded thin layer of electroless copper, which adheres to the inside of the holes, and to the edges of the board.
 This step is known as copper deposition.

 After deposition, the circuit image is applied and developed.
 Then the areas where circuitry is present are electroplated with a thicker layer of copper, which coats both the holes and the circuitry to their final required thickness (typically around .001in / .025mm).
 From this point, the circuit board continues through the fabrication process until it is complete.

 PCB with Copper Voids on the Inside of a Plated Through Hole

 Problems with Deposition

 Problems with deposition can compromise the interconnections inside the hole-walls, and will cause the PCB to fail.
 The most common deposition defect is the presence of plating voids in the copper lining the hole-wall.
 If the walls of the holes are not smoothly and completely coated, electrical current cannot pass through.
 The image above demonstrates a cross section of a through hole where the copper on the walls is much too thin, most likely as a result of poor deposition and plating.